 How does alcohol cause breast cancer?

-The exact way that alcohol causes cancer is not fully known, however it is known that alcohol breaks down into a substance called acetaldehyde, whichis a carcinogen that can cause genetic mutations in the DNA sequence.
+The exact way that alcohol causes cancer is not fully known, however, it is known that alcohol breaks down into a substance called acetaldehyde, which is a carcinogen that can cause genetic mutations in the DNA sequence.

 Scottish government campaign

 One campaign ‘drop a drink size’ encourages women to consider drinking smaller glasses of alcohol, opting for a small glass of wine (175ml), over a large one (250ml).
 And a new ‘drinking time machine’ app can show you what you will look like in 10 years if you carry on drinking.
 The results are not flattering!

 The government advises that women should not regularly drink more than 2-3 units of alcohol daily (equivalent to a 175 ml glass of wine).

 Doctors advise at least two alcohol-free days a week.